 One of his duties is to promote Broadspire’s ‘Connected Claims Initiative,’ which will use the latest technology in the motor claims sector, such as crash detection technology and telematics data to help improve the speed and quality of notification following an accident.

 “Connected Claims will notify the claims department automatically through crash detection algorithms, directly to a first notification of loss intake centre,” John said.
 “Arrangements for repair and updates of the repair process are driven through a technology solution that makes the process more easily managed and monitored through automation.”

-On 24 May, John will present to the 2016 IBIS Global Summit, to explain the potential benefits of Connected Claims.
-This event takes place at the Hilton Diagonal Mar in Barcelona.
+On 24 May, John presented to the 2016 IBIS Global Summit, to explain the potential benefits of Connected Claims.

 “A technology-driven solution allows the TPA—managing claims on behalf of insurers, captives, brokers, MGA’s and corporates—to build a best-in-class supply chain, consolidating partners and repair networks, leading to greater control and economies of scale,” John said.

 Connected Claims will assist with the management of the entire claims process including any third-party liability, removing failure demand from the claims operation, lowering claims spend and improving the customer experience.

 “The reason things are so complicated in the UK is because of the non-fault claims approach, where repairs and hire services are provided to the non-fault party on a credit basis, which increases the overall cost of repair and alternative vehicle hire, as well as creating a tougher environment to handle the claims,” he said.

 “Numerous organisations provide services at no cost, based on a referral model that generates the revenue, John said, further explaining that someone, such as the insurer or party at fault, ends up paying and in turn affects consumers’ premiums.